 - To make your own cinnamon sugar easily, just measure out the amount of sugar called for in the recipe (I like Zulka brand Mexican cane sugar) and add ground cinnamon a half-teaspoon at a time, to taste, until you reach your desired ratio.

-- I always use challah (egg bread) for this dish, as it’s what was used in the original restaurant recipe and has the closest taste and texture to the inside of a churro.
+- I always use challah (egg bread) for making churro French toast, as it’s what was used in the original restaurant recipe and has the closest taste and texture to the inside of a churro.
 You can also try using brioche, which has a similar texture, but is less dense.